 In addition to this, we also offer workshops for college students on preparing for exams, along with Spoken English and Computer Literacy classes at all YRCs and Baduku Centre for Livelihood Learning Courses.

-Livelihood Education through Baduku Centre for Livelihood Learning
+Livelihood Education through Baduku Centre for Livelihoods Learning

 We don’t just provide vocational and technical skills, we help young people build dignity and confidence in themselves by providing life skills, knowledge, socio-political perspectives, and rights awareness as well.